50 Common English Phrases You’ll Use Over and Over [With Audio]

-Let’s say someone doesn’t understand an idea you’re trying to explain.
-If you’ve explained it over and over and want to stop, just say “oh, never mind.”
+Let’s say someone does not understand an idea you are trying to explain.
+If you have explained it over and over and want to stop, just say “oh, never mind.”
 You can now talk about something else!

-You can also use “never mind” to mean “it doesn’t matter” or “just forget it.”
+You can also use “never mind” to mean “it does not matter” or “just forget it.”
 In these situations, say it with a smile and positive tone, though.
-Otherwise, when you say this phrase slowly with a falling low tone, it can mean you’re bothered or upset.
+When you say this phrase slowly with a falling, low tone, it can mean you are bothered or upset.

 A: Are you going to the grocery store today?

-B: No, I’m not.
+B: No, I am not.
 But why—do you need something?

-A: Oh, never mind.
-It’s okay, I’ll go tomorrow.
+A: Oh, never mind!
+It is okay, I will go tomorrow.

-As an English learner, you’ll need to tell others that English is not your first language.
-You’ll also need to ask native speakers to repeat phrases and words or to speak slower.
-The following phrases will be useful for this.
+As an English learner, you will likely want to tell others that English is not your first language.
+You will also need to ask native speakers to repeat phrases and words or to speak slower.
+The following phrases will be useful for these situations.

 This simple phrase tells people that English is not your native language.
-If you’re a total beginner, add “just started” after I: “I just started learning English.”
+If you are a total beginner, you can add “just started” like this: “I just started learning English.”

-My name is Sophie and I’m learning English.
+My name is Sophie and I am learning English.

-Use this phrase when you don’t understand what someone means.
+Use this phrase when you do not understand what someone means.

-Sorry, I don’t understand.
+Sorry, I do not understand.
 The U.S. Electoral College seems very confusing!

-If you’d like someone to say a word, question or phrase again, use this question.
-Since “to repeat” means “to say again,” you can also ask, “Could you say that again please?”
+If you would like someone to say a word, question or phrase again, use this question.
+Since “to repeat” means “to say again,” you can also ask, “Could you say that again, please?”